skin; scalp; itchy; diet; shampoo; disease. puberty; hair;

 These dead cells fall off in small flakes which we don't even notice.
 Washing your hair or brushing it gets rid of these tiny flakes.

-For some people however, there are many more big flakes and their scalp gets to be very itchy.
+For some people however, there are many more big flakes.
 These big flakes are what we call dandruff - and they can be very distressing because they can show up on your hair and on your clothes.
 Some people might think you don't take good care of your appearance even when you are trying hard - but really most people won't notice these flakes as much as you do!

 do you get dandruff?